 (d) The caretaker receives the use of the residence as part of his or her compensation and does not pay rent.
 Reimbursement of utilities expenses created by the caretaker's presence will not be considered as rent.

-The use of exempt property for fund-raising activities sponsored by an exempt organization, association, or corporation does not subject the property to taxation if the fund-raising activities are consistent with the purposes for which the exemption was granted.
-The term "fund-raising" means any revenue-raising activity limited to less than five days in length, that disburses fifty-one percent or more of the profits realized from the activity to the exempt nonprofit organization, association, or corporation that is holding the fund-raising, and that takes place on exempt property.
+(8) Fund-raising events.
+The use of exempt property for fund-raising events sponsored by an exempt organization, association, or corporation does not subject the property to taxation if the fund-raising events are consistent with the purposes for which the exemption was granted.
+The term "fund-raising" means any revenue-raising event limited to less than five days in length, that disburses fifty-one percent or more of the profits realized from the event to the exempt nonprofit organization, association, or corporation that is holding the fund-raising, and that takes place on exempt property.

 (a) Example 1.
-A nonprofit social service agency holds an art auction in the church basement to raise funds.
-Since the fund-raising activity is being held on exempt property, the activity must be less than five days in length and fifty-one percent of the profits must be disbursed to the social agency.
+An exempt nonprofit social service agency holds an art auction in the church basement to raise funds.
+Since the fund-raising event is being held on exempt property, the event must be less than five days in length and fifty-one percent of the profits must be disbursed to the social service agency.